- You Can Become Wealthy if You Don’t Listen to Naysayers. Part I.

 There are more than 11 million millionaires in the United States alone.
 Wow!
 How could they do so well?
 Is financial success due primarily to good luck, good fortune, or good habits?

-You may say: Just let me have it, I know what I AM going to do.
+You may say, 'Just let me have it; I know what I'm going to do.'

 Don’t be so quick.

 There is something more valuable than money: your lifetime.
-Even if you have plenty of money to buy anything you want, your life will not mean much if you don’t have good health, friends and personal interests or hobbies, someone to love, and the trivial things like waking up in the morning and looking forward to doing something.
+Even if you have plenty of money to buy anything you want, your life will not mean much if you don’t have good health, friends, and personal interests or hobbies, someone to love, and the trivial things like waking up in the morning and looking forward to doing something.

-The first four are more about personality and the final two are more about spirit.
-Here they are Certainty, uncertainty, significance, connection, growth, and contribution.
+The first four are more about personality, and the final two are more about spirit.
+Here they are: Certainty, uncertainty, significance, connection, growth, and contribution.

 In this blog, I will discuss it in detail.
-I am also going to discuss what wealth means for you and how to achieve one, how to save and how to invest money, and, controversial: How Much Is Enough?
+I will also discuss what wealth means to you, how to achieve it, how to save, and how to invest money, as well as a controversial topic:Â How Much Is Enough?

 DISCLAIMER.